rookiescientist-andre/Whats-My-Flight-Status/README.md

 ## Results & Conclusions
 This analysis leads to the following conclusions:

-   1. The neural networks performed better than the machine learning algorithms I tested in terms of precision, and is the algorithm I will utilize to improve my performance.
+   1. The machine learning model performed best, and is the analysis technique I will further apply to improve my performance.

    2. The model is exactly 27.2% precise when correctly classifying delayed flights.